boyetece/thukee-blogs/2022-dec/dokuwiki.md

 with
 DocumentRoot /var/www/dokuwiki
 ```
-## Change AllowOverrides Setting In Apache2 To Use .htaccess files For Security.
+## Change allowOverrides setting in apache to use .htaccess files for security.
 ```
 ~$ sudo vim /etc/apache2/apache2.conf
 ```
-## For directory /var/www/ and replace.
+## For directory `/var/www/` and replace.
 ```
 AllowOverride None
 with